jdede/WarnAttachment/README.md

 * The file extensions should be configurable not only via about:config
 * Nicer icon / logo
 * Migrate to WebExtensions
-* Remove  duplicate files and folders from build process (Makefile, content)

 License
 =======